Naval Base Ventura County wins Ney Award

-240517-N-AS200-2010 CHICAGO (May 17, 2024) Rear Adm.
-Ken Epps, Commander Naval Supply Systems Command (NAVSUP), and Chief of Supply Corps, center and NAVSUP Command Master Chief Mark Schlosser, center-back right, take a candid celebration photo with Culinary Specialist Sailors assigned to Naval Base Ventura County (NBVC) who won the Captain Edward F. Ney Ashore General Messes Award May 17, 2024.
-NAVSUP and the Navy Supply Corps conduct and enable supply chain, acquisition, operational logistics and Sailor and family care activities with our mission partners to generate readiness and sustain naval forces worldwide to prevent and decisively win wars.
+Eight members from NBVC were invited to Chicago to accept the award and be recognized among other Navy members.

+“It was an honor to accompany our Sailors to accept the Ney Award at the prestigious Palmer House in Chicago,” said Munyon.
+“The award doesn’t recognize one person, one Sailor, or one civilian food worker, it’s a team effort that reflects Naval Base Ventura County in the highest regard, and it was such an honor to be a part of it.”

 NBVC is a strategically located Naval installation composed of three operating facilities: Point Mugu, Port Hueneme and San Nicolas Island.
 NBVC is the home of the Pacific Seabees, West Coast E-2D Hawkeyes, 3 warfare centers and 100 tenants.
-(U.S. Navy courtesy photo)

 |Date Taken: